CFPC EM Examination Quick Links

 Candidates who successfully complete the examination receive a certificate and will be able to use the CCFP (EM) designation.
 They will be honoured at convocation.
 To maintain the CCFP (EM) designation, members who hold this certificate must fulfill the requirements of ongoing Active membership in the College and maintaining their certification in family medicine.

 The Examination of Added Competence in Emergency Medicine is available in both official languages and candidates can choose to sit part or all of the examination in either English or French.
-At present there is only one examination centre (in Toronto) for all candidates.
-The examination is usually held in September on the weekend after Labour Day.

 The candidate guide provides general information about the examination, candidate code of conduct, cancellation and late arrival policies, appeal process, and a list of emergency medicine residency programs.

-Dates, fees, and deadlines
+Dates, Fees and Deadlines

 Examination of Added Competence in Emergency Medicine